-Climate & Society: Tahiti features a six-week shore component in Woods Hole followed by six weeks of sailing through the islands of French Polynesia.
+Climate and Society Hawai’i features a six-week shore component in Woods Hole followed by six weeks of sailing through the Hawaiian Islands.
 In Woods Hole, home to world-renowned leaders in climate science, you will develop your semester-long research project, review essential climate humanities literature, and design a plan for original field research.
-You’ll meet with climate experts in Boston and the Woods Hole science community to discuss a range of climate related issues including public health, coastal and urban resilience, environmental justice, clean energy, and sustainable design.
+You’ll meet with climate experts in the Woods Hole science community to discuss a range of climate related issues including public health, coastal and urban resilience, environmental justice, clean energy, and sustainable design.
 Dynamic interactive courses in oceanography, communication, and leadership will prepare you for the sailing and field research phase of the program.

-The sailing component begins in the capital city of Pape'ete, on the island of Tahiti, where you will discuss climate change issues and local solutions with government officials and community leaders.
-Sailing east to Fakarava and the islands of the Marquesas, you’ll explore the effects of sea level rise and sea surface temperature change on island ecosystems and the human communities that depend on them.
+The sailing component begins in Honolulu, on the island of Oahu, where you will discuss climate change issues and local solutions with marine scientists and community leaders, including experts in Native Hawaiian and environmental law.
+You will then learn about coastal erosion mitigation strategies on Maui and explore the effects of climate change on agricultural production and foodways on the island of Hawai’i.
+After an extended sailing leg, you’ll visit Kaua’i to discuss renewable energy initiatives with island stakeholders.
 You’ll also work with fellow students and our science team to examine the changes to our oceans brought about by shifting climatic conditions, and develop strategies for connecting scientific data to observable climate impacts on human societies.
 Through daily oceanographic surveys, “classroom” discussions, and navigational training while at sea, you will gain a unique and valuable perspective of climate change that links oceanic and terrestrial systems.
-The cruise track moves westward to the island of Maupiti before returning to Pape'ete and a final onboard symposium featuring student presentations of field research and storytelling projects.
+The cruise track returns to the island of Oahu and a final onboard symposium featuring student presentations of field research and storytelling projects.

 At the beginning of every SEA Semester program, up to 25 students from various institutions across the U.S. — and often the world — come together on SEA’s residential campus in Falmouth, Massachusetts, on scenic Cape Cod, just down the road from the village of Woods Hole, a world-renowned hub of oceanographic research and discovery.